Database Information Retrieval

 Many databases will offer a way to create, save, and export lists or individual records based on browsing and searching.
 This helps us easily manage the documents that we highlight as initially important.
 We can curate these lists as they grow and our search becomes more focused.

 Creating a list in a specific database usually requires us to create an account on that database.
-I already have an account with EBSCOhost, the vendor that provides the CMMC database as well as many others, and in the following screenshot, I've already signed in to that account.
+I already have an account with EBSCOhost, the vendor that provides the CMMC database as well as many others, and in the Figure 11, I've already signed in to that account.
 To the right of the image, you can see a folder icon.
 As I browse through records that look relevant to my needs, I can click on that icon and save the result to a folder.
 I can also create multiple folders and email, download, or print the records for later use.

 Using Folders to Save Records